Your Ultimate 3 Days in Marrakech Itinerary

 Bahia Palace

 We arrived right when it opened, which I highly recommend for your own 3 days in Marrakech itinerary.
 Even early, you can tell it will get busy.
 The main courtyard with its stunning tilework and fountain was a highlight, especially before it filled with tour groups.
-Grab a shot by the fountain before it gets too busy!
+Grab a shot by the fountain before it gets too packed!

 Recommended Tour: Marrakech Half Day City Tour